 Equipment Needed

-Below are a few vital equipment needed to make these beef patties:
+Below is a few vital equipment needed to make these beef patties:

 - Baking Tray: Needed to bake the Jamaican patties in the oven.